Neurology ST4 Interview Preparation and Essential Reading

 On the day

-You’ve applied and been invited to interview; well done.
+You’ve applied and been invited to interview; well done!
 The interview process is a challenge for many but a knowledge of what will happen on the day will help give rest to your nerves.

-You will be invited via Oriel to choose an interview slot.
+The current interview format consists of 4 question areas and you will be invited via Oriel to choose an interview slot.